anzearhar/keynet/doc/report-ai/main.typ

 Although we did not have sufficient time to personally become fully proficient with the new layouts, we evaluated them using other metrics, such as the distance our fingers traveled while typing various texts.

 In this section, we will detail the process of designing the keyboard layout.
-First, we gather text samples (e.g. Wikipedia articles and programming code) and preprocess them by removing unnecessary symbols, spaces, line breaks, and tabs.
+First, we gather text samples (e.g. books or programming code) and preprocess them by removing unnecessary symbols, spaces, line breaks, and tabs.
 This preprocessing results in a string composed solely of the 26 English alphabet letters and 4 additional symbols: period, comma, hyphen, and a colon.
 This gives us a total of 30 characters, suitable for our 3 x 10 ortholinear keyboard.
 Next, we use this preprocessed text to construct a graph, employing network analysis methods to establish the foundation of our keyboard layout.